Published: 16/01/2022Without beating about the bush, Landlord taxes are complicated.

-For example, if the rental property was their primary residence for three years before they rented it out, they can claim capital gains tax relief on those three years plus the final nine months it was let.
+For example, if the rental property was their primary residence for three years before renting it out, they can claim capital gains tax relief on those three years plus the final nine months it was let.

-Private residence relief can be complicated, so we advise to seek advice from a tax advisor.
+Private residence relief can be complicated, so we advise you to seek advice from a tax advisor.

 All taxpayers can claim a personal allowance of £12,300 deductible from any capital gains tax bill.

 Also, professional fees when selling, plus the cost of any significant improvements made to the property, can be deducted from the capital gains tax bill.